 - 4 Eggs

 - Crusty bread for serving

 - Pre heat oven to 400, Grease 4 oven safe ramekins, and prepare a baking dish with half an inch of water in the bottom.

 - Make the tomato sauce.
 Heat the olive oil in a large skillet and add the garlic and red pepper flakes.
 Cook until the garlic is just starting to turn golden at the edges.
 Add the tomatoes and season with salt and pepper.
-Add the Italian seasoning and a drizzle of honey, if using.
+Add the Italian seasoning.
 Cook until the sauce has thickened, about 10 minutes.